 Outspoken on education reform, Goodnight sees education as critical to the success of people, organizations and nations.
 Goodnight himself holds a doctorate in statistics from North Carolina State University, where he was a faculty member from 1972 to 1976.
 His passion for learning has since led him to endow several NCSU professorships and make education the focus of SAS’ philanthropy.
 Together with his wife, Ann, he co-founded Cary Academy in 1996, an independent college preparatory day school for students in grades six through 12, with the goal of creating a model school for integrating technology into all facets of education.

-Even SAS’ corporate headquarters has a distinctly academic feel, nestled on 300 wooded acres that employees call the “campus.”
-SAS’ 10,000 employees are among the industry’s most loyal.
-In the software business, yearly turnover of 20 percent is the norm.
-At SAS, it’s about 4 percent.
+Even SAS’ corporate headquarters has a distinctly academic feel, nestled on 900 wooded acres that employees call the “campus.”
+SAS’ nearly 14,000 employees are among the industry’s most loyal.
+In the software business, yearly turnover of 18 to 20 percent is the norm.
+At SAS, it’s around 4 percent.

 Goodnight has also been an active speaker and participant at the World Economic Forum, where business and world leaders discuss cross-boundary issues such as international standards, regulations and the global economic issues.

-In 2004, Harvard Business School named Jim Goodnight one of the “20th Century’s Great American Business Leaders” for his three decades of leading a business that has changed the way Americans have lived, worked and interacted in the 20th century.
+Harvard Business School once named Jim Goodnight one of the “20th Century’s Great American Business Leaders” for his many decades of leading a business that has changed the way Americans have lived, worked and interacted in the 20th century.
 That same year, he was named one of America’s 25 Most Fascinating Entrepreneurs by Inc. magazine, in honor of the publication’s 25th anniversary.